Mapping Career Counseling Interventions A Guide for Career Practitioners

-Through its highly organised layout and extensive detail, major career management difficulties—namely lack of motivation, indecisiveness, dysfunctional beliefs, lack of information, conflicts, and lack of employability—are scrutinized and divided into specific, more manageable sub-difficulties.
-Targeted interventions originating from vocational, motivational, and positive psychology are then suggested and described to address each of those difficulties.
+Through its highly organized layout and extensive detail, major career management difficulties—namely lack of motivation, indecisiveness, dysfunctional beliefs, lack of information, conflicts, and lack of employability—are scrutinized and divided into specific, more manageable sub-difficulties.
+Targeted interventions to address each of those difficulties, originating from vocational, motivational, and positive psychology, are then suggested and described.
 From these conclusions, the book delivers practical advice to help conduct these interventions in a sensitive and respectful manner.
 Overall, this book outlines the most effective ways to foster a good working alliance.
 One of the book’s standout features is its inclusion of an inventory and card sort to facilitate the identification of obstacles to professional choice and career management.

-This book is a pivotal resource for the large and diverse community of career development practitioners, such as career counsellors, career advisors, employment counsellors or career coaches, regardless of their specific audience and work settings.
+This book is a pivotal resource for the large and diverse community of career development practitioners, such as career counsellors, career advisors, employment counsellors, and career coaches, regardless of their specific audience and work settings.

 1. Lack of motivation